saivarun0007/Tic-Tac-Toe-AI-Python/README.md

 ## License

-This project is developed solely for educational purposes under the Coding Samurai Internship Program.
+This project is developed solely for educational purposes.

 ## Acknowledgements